GH-Team-Coconut/RotoFlo/README.md

 <img src="./public/singleProject.png" width="350"/>

 ## Tech Stack
  RotoFlo utilized a wide variety of technologies to help actualize our vision.
-The most prevalent of these being TenserFlow.js, ReactWebcam and html5Canvas.
+The most prevalent of these being TensorFlow.js, ReactWebcam and html5Canvas.

-- TenserFlow: TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
+- TensorFlow: TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.

 - The canvas element is part of HTML5 and allows for dynamic, scriptable rendering of 2D shapes and bitmap images.
 It is a low level, procedural model that updates a bitmap.
 HTML5 Canvas also helps in making 2D games.